Formula of Love: O+T=＜3: Critical reception

 Formula of Love: O+T=<3 received widespread acclaim from music critics who complimented its cohesiveness, consistency, and diversity.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, it received a mean score of 88 based on 5 reviews, indicating "universal acclaim"; it is one of the highest-rated K-pop albums on the website.

 Writing for Sputnikmusic, Raul Stanciu gave Formula of Love: O+T=<3 a 3.8 out of 5 rating, praising Twice and the album's producers for presenting a "cohesive record", but stressed that it "could have been trimmed to 10 strong cuts".
 Stanciu also addressed the album's "slight drop in quality" in its second half.
 Tanu I. Raj of NME gave the album a five-star rating, citing it as a "masterful win befitting [Twice's] global expansion".
 Raj added that the group's "absolute and unapologetic embracing of their concept has led them to the point where they can subvert it and still be considered credible".
 South China Morning Posts Tamar Herman noted that "throughout it all, [the album] is a groovy, bouncy addition that feels true to the group while still trying new things."
 For Beats Per Minute, Chase McMullen rated the album 82 out of 100, applauding Twice's "ability to crank out pop bliss with nearly superhuman speed" and the album's "irresistible eclecticism on display, with each and every track serving as a unique adventure into some different corner."
 PopMatters critic Ana Clara Ribeiro wrote that the album is a proof for "anyone who ever thought of Twice as one-dimensional or that their 'cute' brand would limit them."
 AllMusic's David Crone concluded his review by saying the album is Twice's best release to date and that it "surpasses expectations, infusing the group's love-centric lyricism with newfound confidence and creative flair."
 Rolling Stone Korea called Formula of Love: O+T=<3 "the pinnacle of Twice's career history" and considered it as one of K-pop's best album of 2021.
+Idology also said it was Twice's best album to date, and noted that the group's attempts to move beyond bubblegum pop, noticeable since Feel Special (2019), had finally borne fruit.